 There are a number of states that allow counties and cities to regulate local lobbying.
-The state of Maryland requires all cities and counties to adopt local lobbying ordinances.
+The State of Maryland requires all cities and counties to adopt local lobbying ordinances.
 To the Board's knowledge, other states do not allow regulation of local lobbying below the municipal level.

 The Board has already developed an online reporting system for lobbyists that will accommodate individuals who lobby political subdivisions.
-The system also provides online access to the lobbyist reports.
-It does not seem cost effective to require political subdivisions to administer lobbyist registration and reporting when the Board already provides that function.
+The system provides online access to the lobbyist reports.
+The Board does not believe it would be cost effective to require political subdivisions to administer lobbyist registration and reporting requirements when the Board can provide that function.
+In many cases those lobbying political subdivisions are already registered with the Board, or lobby multiple political subdivisions, and requiring them to register and file reports with multiple different entities would needlessly increase the complexity of their reporting obligations.
+Moreover, having lobbyist reports disbursed across hundreds of political subdivisions rather than being filed with a single agency would likely decrease, rather than increase, the ease with which members of the public may access those reports.